 Needed Medical Care

-If you have a medical reason for not wearing a mask, let staff know that you will need special accommodation when you are making the appointment.
-This may include waiting in an alternate location until it is time to provide care, such as outside, in a vehicle, or other dedicated space.
-If needed, patients may be brought through an alternate entrance to reduce the risk of exposure in the waiting room.
+If needed, acutely ill patients may be brought through an alternate entrance to reduce the risk of exposure in the waiting room.
 Depending on the reason for the visit, care can sometimes be provided while the patient remains in their car.

 Getting needed medical care

 Don’t put off medical care — your health is too important!